wp-plugins/backupwordpress/readme.txt

 #### 1.2 Beta

-* Show live backup status in the back up now button when a backup is running.
+* Show live backup status in the back up now button when a back up is running.
 * Show free disk space after total used by backups.
 * Some langauge changes.
 * Work around the 1 cron every 60 seconds limit.
 * Store backup status in a 2 hour transient as a last ditch attempt to work around the "stuck on backup running" issue.
-* Show a warning and disable backups when PHP is in Safe Mode.
+* Show a warning and disable backups when PHP is in Safe Mode, may try to work round issues and re-enable in the future.
-* Highlight defined Constants.
+* Highlight defined `Constants`.
-* Show defaults for all Constants.
+* Show defaults for all `Constants`.
-* Show a warning if both HMBKP_FILES_ONLY and HMBKP_DATABASE_ONLY are defined at the same time.
+* Show a warning if both `HMBKP_FILES_ONLY` and `HMBKP_DATABASE_ONLY` are defined at the same time.
 * Make sure options added in 1.1.4 are cleared on de-activate.
+* Normalize slashes on Windows, stops backup directory from being included in backup on Windows.
+* Support `mysqldump on` Windows if it's available.

 #### 1.1.4